On Board Review

 The use of materials stands out once again, especially in the ensuite where faux marble and tiled detailing give the space a touch of panache.
 The windows bulge to their widest part around the ensuite so the view out from the shower is lovely.
 There are opening ports in the ensuite but not in the cabin itself, which is a bit of a shame.
 That aside it's a great space with some clever thinking like tucking the identical wardrobes in the aft corners of the cabin.

 The VIP cabin is the one that benefits most from the new design.
-The flatter, broader bow boosts the volume in this area and the design team have pushed this cabin to the very edges of the 560's 4.82m (15ft 8in) beam.
+The flatter, broader bow boosts the volume in this area and the design team has pushed this cabin to the very edges of the 560's 4.82m (15ft 8in) beam.
 It's a great space with towering headroom and really good levels of natural light.
 It's a shame that the hull windows also miss out on opening ports but they do a fine job of bathing the area in natural light.

 Guests to Impress

 It's clear that lots of effort has gone into ensuring every panel and section is working hard in this cabin and it feels special.
 The deep shelves tucked into the forward corners, for example, and the use of lighting once again.
-The little bureau on the port side with a stool that swings out on a chunky stainless steel arm.
+The little bureau on the port side has a stool that swings out on a chunky stainless steel arm.
 It's all good stuff.
 The ensuite isn't private as it is also the day head and shared with the third twin cabin but it's a really good size, very well appointed and endowed with plentiful natural light.

 Speaking of the third cabin, it too is apportioned a good chunk of hull window and is another bright space with plenty of headroom.
 The berths are fixed, unlike on the Princess F55 and Absolute 52 Fly, but they're well proportioned and storage is abundant.
-No ensuite, of course, but that's rare at this size and the day head is only across the lobby.
+No ensuite, of course, but that's rare at this size, and the day head is only across the lobby.

 But is that the last guest cabin aboard the 560?
 Possibly not.
 The crew cabin is so well designed it could well be a part-time fourth cabin if called upon and where better to sleep than right by the waterline in a private spot away from other guests?
-Yes, it only has bunks but it also has some basic amenities like a sink, storage and a fridge plus a separate bathroom.
+Yes, it only has bunks but it also has some basic amenities like a sink, storage, and a fridge plus a separate bathroom.
 It's quite comfortably the best crew accommodation in class.

-From here there is also direct access to the engine room, which is crouching room only but it's spacious and very well-engineered.
+From here there is also direct access to the engine room, which is a crouching room only but it's spacious and very well-engineered.
 There's good access around the engines and the major components and there's a quick access hatch in the cockpit deck that you can use for quick checks.
-It's very neat, very well-lit and, given the owner-run nature of this boat, an easy space to work in.
+It's very neat, very well-lit, and, given the owner-run nature of this boat, an easy space to work in.

 Helm Station